omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/quick-start.md

 <img src="/img/metamask-example.png" width="500">

 * This quick start will use a hosted application running [react-starter-kit](https://github.com/omisego/react-starter-kit).
 If you would like to run the same application locally, you can find the installation instructions in the repository.

+> **Browser Compatibility**
+It is recommended to use the Chrome web browser.
+Users have reported issues with the wallet not working on the Brave browser due to a web3 conflict with Metamask.

 Now open the [webwallet](https://webwallet.ropsten.v1.omg.network) in another tab and follow along with this guide as we make a deposit into the OMG Network.